sisinflab-swot/cowl/docs/api/io/crud.rst

 lightweight abstraction to access ontology contents by means of :class:`CowlIStream` instances.
-You can stream through ontologies by calling the related :class:`CowlManager` APIs (such as :func:`CowlManager::cowl_manager_stream_path()`) and providing suitably populated :class:`CowlIStreamConfig` objects.
+You can stream through ontologies by calling the related :class:`CowlManager` APIs (such as :func:`CowlManager::cowl_manager_stream_path()`) and providing suitably populated :class:`CowlIStreamHandlers` objects.

 .. doxygenstruct:: CowlIStream
-.. doxygenstruct:: CowlIStreamConfig
+.. doxygenstruct:: CowlIStreamHandlers

 Editing
 =======